How to Enjoy RBC Rides

 - Assuming you are interested in riding with other people on an RBC ride, how do you find these folks?

 - Well, you need to go on RBC rides!
-Unless you are an experienced rider whose has ridden with other clubs, may we suggest you start with S&E or SWEEP rides?
+Unless you are an experienced rider whose has ridden with other clubs, may we suggest you start with Supported Rides (SR)?

 - Go on a number of these rides.
 See who rides your speed.
 Introduce yourself.
 If there seems to be a fit, and you would like to ride with that person again, why not ask if they’ll be riding next weekend?